spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-mjolnir.md

 ### Register the bot account

 The playbook does not automatically create users for you.
-The bot requires an access token to be able to connect to your homeserver.

 You **need to register the bot user manually** before setting up the bot.

 Choose a strong password for the bot.
 You can generate a good password with a command like this: `pwgen -s 64 1`.